NetCIL Client User Guide

 If you enter “Yes”, selected records will be then be purged from the active database.
 A confirmation message will appear, and a spreadsheet report of archived records will be created.
 Note that NetCIL Online users don’t need to compact and repair their file servers after archive; the function occurs automatically.

-Note that it’s possible to create an archive without purging any records; to do so, simply open the archive form and select “Archive” without creating an archive list.
+As mentioned previously, note that it’s possible to create an archive without purging any records; to do so, simply open the archive form and select “Archive” without creating an archive list.
 The following message will appear:

 A database copy that follows the naming convention as described above will be created.
 The To avoid the accumulation of too much archive data, the function only allows one database copy per day to be created.